 • The amount of supply locked

 Additionally, the fiat currency value of the coin being staked must also be taken into account.
 Assuming this value remains steady or rises, staking could potentially be profitable.
 But if the price of the coin falls, profits could diminish quickly.

 Staking is a way to use your crypto holdings or coins to earn additional rewards.
 It can be helpful to think of it as along the lines of generating interest on cash savings, or earning dividends on stock holdings.

 Essentially, coin holders allow their crypto to be used as a part of the blockchain validation process, and are rewarded by the network for the use of their assets.
 For crypto investors, staking can open up another potential avenue to generating returns.

 Crypto piquing your interest?
-With crypto trading from SoFi Invest®, you can trade crypto like Ethereum, Bitcoin, Litecoin and more, 24/7 in the SoFi app.
+With SoFi Invest® you can trade cryptocurrency like Ethereum, Bitcoin, Litecoin and more, 24/7 in the SoFi app.
 SoFi does not offer staking.